Return to Klang

 As the kids played, their parents talk to other parents.
 Sadly the spirit of racism was quite prevalent here.
 The Malays sticked with their own clan, the Indians did the same thing and as for the Chinese; well there was no Chinese family in sight.

-The only Chinese which Serge saw was this group of students who were busy filming something.
+The only Chinese which Lyle saw was this group of students who were busy filming something.
 Other than that, no Chinese people except for the one writing this post right now.

-With the service over, Serge left Klang and headed home.
+With the service over, Lyle left Klang and headed home.